 Another “toe thing.”
 The trigger zone your boot toe presses down on while entering the binding is perhaps a little sensitive, especially if snow and ice are built up on your boot, but it’s better than a binding that doesn’t snap closed without fiddling around.
 Along with that, Xenic does have a boot toe locating bumper, intended to make stepping in easier.
 Overall, I’d call the step-in action of the toe “excellent.”
 See video at the end of this post, it clearly demonstrates all this.

-The Xenic heel is a similar action to other classic tech bindings.
+The Xenic heel is similar action to other classic tech bindings.
 One appreciated feature is separate adjustments for side and upward retention/release tension.
-Friction is noticeable during hand rotation of heel unit between downhill and uphill modes.
+Friction is noticeable during hand rotation of the heel unit between downhill and uphill modes.
 This caused an increase in required hand strength (for rotating between touring and downhill modes) compared to that required by other brands.
 You’ll get used it (fold down the heel lifter for leverage).
 Note the tech pins are free to roll, as they’re not part of a U-spring configuration.
 This eases step-in force and reduces wear.
 The internal “spindle” or “heel tower” is said to be 40 millimeters in diameter.
 As this is a traditional tech binding weak point, good on that.

-Only two heights available: heel flat on ski, or moderately high.
+Only two heights are available: heel flat on ski, or moderately high.
 No intermediate, no super-high.
-This could be a concern for North American skin tracks, not so much in Europe where the tradition is lower-angled efficient tracks.
+This could be a concern for North American skin tracks, but not so much in Europe where the tradition is lower-angled efficient tracks.
 See the numbers here.

 Boot length adjustment